-To date, we have not experienced a significant compromise, significant data loss or any material financial losses related to cybersecurity attacks, but our systems and those of our customers and third-party service providers are under constant threat and it is possible that we could experience a significant event in the future.
+To date, we have not experienced a significant compromise, significant data loss or any material financial losses related to cybersecurity attacks, but our systems and those of our customers and third party service providers are under constant threat and it is possible that we could experience a significant event in the future.
 Risks and exposures related to cybersecurity attacks are expected to remain high for the foreseeable future due to the rapidly evolving nature and sophistication of these threats, as well as due to the expanding use of Internet banking, mobile banking and other technology-based products and services by us and our customers.

-Itam 2 Unregistered Sales of Fauity Securities and Use of Proceeds.
 Item 2.
-Unitegistereu Sales of Equity Securities and Use of Froceeus.
+Unregistered Sales of Equity Securities and Use of Proceeds.